ssfsx17/ffpnp/readable.md

 ### Status: Riddle of Fire

-Your melee damage is increased by 25%.
+Your P-Potency for melee damage is increased by 25.

 ### Status: Royal Guard

-Every time you do a Critical Hit or better, you gain 3 additional Enmity Points.
+Every time you do a Direct Hit or better, you gain 3 additional Enmity Points.
 Every time you defeat an enemy, you gain 3 additional Enmity Points.

 ### Status: Sacred Soil

-You take 10% less incoming damage.
+Incoming Potency for damage is decreased by 10.

 ### Status: Salted Earth

-Causes Dark-Aspected Damage during the status phase.
+Causes Dark-Aspected Damage during the status phase, ignoring Eva and Def.
 The damage is equal to 10% of your maximum HP.

 ### Status: Sap

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to your Initiative.

 ### Status: Sentinel

-After Armor Damage that you take is decreased by 30%.
-The percentages of all such modifiers are added together, e.g. 10% and 30% add together for 40%.
+Incoming Potency for damage is decreased by 30.

 ### Status: Shadow Wall